ramimohammad/crud/README.md

 ........

-The api app is accessible now on http://localhost:8080/
+The api is accessible now on http://localhost:8080/

 ...........